-This German Chocolate Cake is all about rich chocolate fudge cake, warm caramel filling with toasted pecans and sweet coconut, and milk chocolate ganache.
+This three-layer German Chocolate Cake is for chocolate and caramel lovers.
+Rich caramel filling with toasted pecans and sweet coconut is layered with sinfully dark chocolate Devil’s Food Cake and covered in milk chocolate ganache.

 - Three 8-inch layers Devil’s Food Cake (*see note)